The Final Few Moments

 Still, he should have said goodbye to Sasha this morning.
 He would call as soon as the plane landed in Buffalo, to tell her how much he loved her and to wish her the best of luck on her commercial.

 Christine was about to close the door when a last-minute passenger boarded, a woman tall enough she had to stoop to avoid hitting her head on the low portal as she stepped inside the cabin.
 Out of breath, she scanned left and right for her seat, her eyes harried and forehead tight.

 Her seat had to be the one across the aisle from Robert; it was the only one unoccupied.
+He glanced at her and looked away in irritation.
 The seat was empty because Robert had reserved it for Sasha last week in an optimistic moment when he thought he could convince her to fly up to Buffalo with him this morning.
 It had been too late to cancel the reservation.
-At the gate he’d told the agent that his wife would be a no-show, and they had proceeded to fill the seat.
+At the gate he’d told the agent that his wife would be a no-show and they had proceeded to fill the seat from the standby list.

 The woman dropped her handbag on the cushion, popped the overhead compartment and bullied her carry-on into the crowded bin.
 She had broad shoulders and healthy hips.
 Her ass swayed just inches from Robert’s face with the effort of stowing her bag, and he leaned toward the window to give himself breathing space.

 She took her seat and immediately asked the attendant if she could get a drink before the flight got underway.

 “A vodka and cranberry juice please.”